 /platform/packages/services/Car/vehicle_network_service/; for libraries to access the vehicle network, refer to

-an int and which change modes are allowed).
+property is an int and which change modes are allowed).
 Located at

 hardware/libhardware/include/hardware/vehicle.h.
 For a basic reference implementation, refer to